Your Sardinia Questions, Answered: 15 Things You Need to Know Before Booking

 Q: Is Costa Smeralda worth the hype?

 The water?
-Absolutely.
-The turquoise shallows over pink granite at Spiaggia del Principe and Capriccioli are legitimately stunning.
-The public beaches are free and beautiful.
+Without question.
+The turquoise shallows over pink granite at Spiaggia del Principe and Capriccioli are legitimately stunning, and the public beaches are free and beautiful.

 The scene?
-That depends on your budget.
+That's where your budget comes in.
 Porto Cervo caters to a yacht-and-designer crowd.
-Beach clubs charge 50-100 EUR for a sunbed.
-Restaurant prices are eye-watering.
-If you're not into that vibe, use Costa Smeralda for the beaches during the day and sleep somewhere cheaper — Arzachena or San Pantaleo are 20 minutes inland and a third of the price.
+Beach clubs charge 50-100 EUR for a sunbed, and restaurant prices are eye-watering.
+If that vibe isn't yours, use Costa Smeralda for the beaches by day and sleep somewhere gentler on the wallet — Arzachena or San Pantaleo sit 20 minutes inland at a third of the price.

 Q: What's the deal with taking sand from beaches?

-It's illegal.
-Fines range from 500 to 3,000 EUR.
-Police check bags at airports.
-This isn't a technicality — it's actively enforced because tourists were literally removing the beaches.
-I've had clients fined 1,500 EUR for a bottle of sand.
-Don't do it.
+It's illegal, with fines from 500 to 3,000 EUR, and police check bags at airports.
+This isn't a technicality — it's actively enforced because tourists were literally carrying the beaches away.
+Travelers have been fined 1,500 EUR over a single bottle of sand.
+Leave it where it belongs.

-La Pelosa beach in Stintino now requires advance reservations in summer and limits daily visitors.
-The rules exist because the beach was being destroyed by overuse.
+La Pelosa beach in Stintino now requires advance reservations in summer and caps daily visitors.
+The rules exist because the beach was being loved to the point of destruction.

 Q: Is the water really that blue?

 Yes.
-I know it looks photoshopped in the pictures.
+It looks photoshopped in the pictures.
 It isn't.
 The combination of white sand, shallow depth, and limestone geology creates water that's turquoise to the point of absurdity.
 Cala Luna, La Maddalena Archipelago, and Cala Brandinchi (nicknamed "Little Tahiti") are the standouts.
 Your phone camera won't do it justice — it never does.

 Q: Best beaches for families with kids?

 Poetto Beach in Cagliari — 8 km of sand with shallow water and full facilities.
-La Cinta near San Teodoro — long, sandy, gentle slope.
-Cala Brandinchi — shallow turquoise water, sheltered.
-Avoid Cala Luna and the Selvaggio Blu coast with young children — access is either by boat or challenging hike.
+La Cinta near San Teodoro — long, sandy, with a gentle slope.
+Cala Brandinchi — shallow turquoise water, well sheltered.
+Save Cala Luna and the Selvaggio Blu coast for later; with young children, access there means either a boat or a challenging hike.

 Food & Drink

-Q: What should I eat that I can't get anywhere else?
+Q: What should you eat that you can't get anywhere else?

 Culurgiones — hand-folded stuffed pasta with potato, mint, and pecorino, pinched closed in a wheat-ear pattern.
-Each family has their own recipe.
+Every family guards its own recipe.
 About 12 EUR at trattorias.

 Bottarga — cured mullet roe, thinly sliced or grated over pasta.
 It tastes like the sea concentrated.

 Porceddu — suckling pig roasted over aromatic wood.
-Best at agriturismos where the whole meal (multiple courses, wine included) runs 25-35 EUR.
+It's best at agriturismos, where the whole meal (multiple courses, wine included) runs 25-35 EUR.

-Pane carasau — paper-thin crispy flatbread that's been made the same way for thousands of years.
-Buy it from local bakeries for 2-3 EUR for a huge bag.
+Pane carasau — paper-thin crispy flatbread made the same way for thousands of years.
+Grab it from local bakeries at 2-3 EUR for a huge bag.

 Q: Is Sardinian wine worth exploring?

-Cannonau (actually Grenache, but Sardinia claims the original) is the flagship red — rich, earthy, high in antioxidants.
-Vermentino di Gallura is the premium white — crisp with mineral notes, perfect with seafood.
-Both pair brilliantly with local food.
+Cannonau (Grenache, though Sardinia claims the original) is the flagship red — rich, earthy, high in antioxidants.
+Vermentino di Gallura is the premium white — crisp with mineral notes, made for seafood.
+Both pair brilliantly with the local table.

-Visit producers in the interior — Mamoiada for Cannonau, Gallura region for Vermentino.
-Tastings run 5-15 EUR.
-You'll drink better wine for less money than anywhere in Tuscany.
+Head to producers in the interior — Mamoiada for Cannonau, the Gallura region for Vermentino.
+Tastings run 5-15 EUR, and you'll drink better wine for less money than anywhere in Tuscany.

 Budget & Logistics